 Featuring a small rectangular cutout on its top flap, Samsung's S View Wallet lets you answer calls, check notifications, and more, all without even opening the case.
 It also has a hidden pocket on the inside for stashing cards and loose bills.
 Since it's a first-party accessory, the fit and finish are impeccable as well.

 Made from TPU material, Spigen's Liquid Crystal is a transparent case that's both flexible and shock-absorbent.
-Its anti-slip design helps improve the phone's grip in hand, while precise cutouts let you access the phone's microphone, loudspeaker, USB Type-C, and 3.5mm audio ports with ease.
+Its anti-slip design helps improve the phone's grip in hand, while precise cutouts let you easily access the phone's microphone, loudspeaker, USB Type-C, and 3.5mm audio ports.

 An ultra-thin case with a thickness of just 0.03 inches, Anccer's Hard Slim Color Series doesn't even feel like it's there on your phone.
 It is made from polycarbonate and features a smooth matte finish that's resistant to smudges.
 You also get four colors - black, blue, green, and rose gold - to choose from.